If you worked in any of these countries, you could be due a Tax Refund

 You’ll be considered non-resident for tax purposes if you stay for 183 days or less in any 12-month period.
 Non-residents are only taxed on their New Zealand sourced income.

-However if you remain in the country more than 183 days you’ll become a tax resident from the date you arrived and be taxed on your worldwide income.
+However, if you remain in the country for more than 183 days you’ll become a tax resident from the date you arrived and be taxed on your worldwide income.

 To claim your tax back from New Zealand you’ll need: